 3. Diode bridge now supports up to 400VAC

-4. All copper traces are 105um and it can withstand 10A recommended MAX (check here: http://www.desmith.net/NMdS/Electronics/TraceWidth.html) (NOTE: If need higher currents you need to change the TRIAC)
+5. All copper traces are 105um and the PCB can withstand 10A recommended MAX (check here: http://www.desmith.net/NMdS/Electronics/TraceWidth.html) so that can handle Max 1000W (100V) and 2400W (240V) load when using a different high current TRIAC.
+(NOTE: If need higher currents you need to change the TRIAC)

 All the parts are listed in the schematic diagram except for the TRIAC.
 This is because typically you can use any TRIAC with the SOT-428 footprint.
 For your information all our assembled dimmer modules are assembled with BT136S (manufacturer part: 771-BT136S-600F118).

 Check our download section below to get our Arduino sample code to connect with Arduino.

 *** Care should be taken when dealing with AC voltages.

 1. Arduino code supports both people living in 50Hz countries and 60Hz countries.
 Please select the correct frequency on the code #define and compile it again.
 Check out the comments given in the code for details.